nc3040/nc3040.github.io/readme.md

 6. Sign in to GitHub using your browser when prompted.
 7. Press the **Sync** button.

-### Done!

-Your resume is now being deployed on GitHub Pages!
-This can take a few hours the first time.
-When it's complete, you can find it at `https://username.github.io` where `username` is your GitHub username.
+That's it!
+Your resume is now being deployed on GitHub Pages.
+This can take up to an hour the first time.
+When it's complete, you can find it at `https://[username].github.io` where `[username]` is your GitHub username.

 ## More Resources